-(i) Unit-specific regulations:

-(Å) You may use bait to hunt black bear between April 15 and June 30; (B) You may not use a steel trap, or a snare using cable smaller than 3/32 inch diameter to trap coyotes or wolves in Unit 12 during April and October:
+(i) Unit-specific regulations: (A) You may use bait to hunt black bear between April 15 and June 30; you may use bait to hunt wolves on FWS and BLM lands;

+(B) You may not use a steel trap, or a snare using cable smaller than 3/32 inch diameter to trap coyotes or wolves in Unit 12 during April and October;

-in Unit 12 during April and October; (C) One moose without calf may be taken from June 20-July 31 in the Wrangell-St. Elias National Park and Preserve in Unit 11 or 12 for the Batzulnetas Culture Camp.
+(C) One moose without calf may be taken from June 20-July 31 in the

+Wrangell-St. Elias National Park and Preserve in Unit 11 or 12 for the Batzulnetas Culture Camp.
 Two hunters from either Chistochina or Mentasta Village may be designated by the Mt.
 Sanford Tribal Consortium to receive the Federal subsistence harvest permit.
 The permit may be obtained from a Wrangell-St. Elias National Park and Preserve office.